m5stack/m5-docs/docs/en/unit/rfid.md

 ## Description

+**RFID** has an RFID chip **MFRC522** inside.

-**<mark>RFID</mark>** is a unit that integrates the **MFRC522** RFID chip.
-The MFRC522 operates in the 13.56MHz frequency band and uses the modulation and demodulation principle to interact with the proximity card.
-The MFRC522 supports MIFARE's higher speed contactless communication with bidirectional data rates up to 424 kbit/s.
-The unit can realize the function of the card reading device, can identify and record multiple card information, and establish applications such as access control system, punching system, warehouse goods storage and community vehicle access registration.
+The MFRC522 operates in the 13.56MHz frequency band and uses the modulation and demodulation principle to interact with the proximity RF card.
+This unit can realize the function of the card reading and writing device, to identify and record multiple card information, to encode and authority a RF card.

-This Unit communicates with the M5Core via the GROVE A interface.
-It's I2C address is 0x28.
+It is able tp establish applications such as access control system, punching system, warehouse goods storage and community vehicle access registration.

+Connect this Unit to GROVE PORTA on M5Core, IIC adress is 0x28.

-## Feature
+## Product Features

 - Operating frequency: 13.56 MHz
 - I2C data rate: Fast mode: up to 400 Kbit/s; High-speed mode: up to 3400 Kbit/s